TeamFAPS/PSVita-RE-tools/README.md

 psp2-kbl-elf-extract - by @CelesteBlue-dev and @dots-tb
 ---
-A PC program that extracts embedded secure kernel modules ELF files from kernel_boot_loader.elf.seg1.
-TODO: support directly kernel_boot_loader.elf.
+A PC program that extracts embedded secure kernel modules ELF and Kernel Boot Loader (Non-secure) files from kernel_boot_loader.elf.

 psp2-syslibtrace-nids-extract - by @CelesteBlue-dev
 ---